ONSdigital/research-and-development/.github/pull_request_template.md

 #### Data
 - [ ] All data needed to run this script is available in Dev/Test
+- [ ] All data is excluded from this pull request
+- [ ] Secrets checker pre-commit passes

 #### Testing
 - [ ] **Unit tests** Unit tests have been created and are passing _or a new ticket to create tests has been created_